istio/istio.io/content/docs/setup/kubernetes/upgrade/notice/index.md

 ## Installation

+- We have increased the control plane and envoy sidecar’s required CPU and memory.
+It is critical to ensure your cluster have enough resource before proceeding the update.
 - Istio’s CRDs have been placed into their own Helm chart `istio-init`.
 This prevents loss of custom resource data, facilitates the upgrade process, and enables Istio to evolve beyond a Helm-based installation.
 The [upgrade documentation](/docs/setup/kubernetes/upgrade/steps/) provides the proper procedures for upgrading from Istio 1.0.6 to Istio 1.1.
 Please follow these instructions carefully when upgrading.
 If `certmanager` is desired, use the `--set certmanager=true` flag when installing both `istio-init` and Istio charts with either `template` or `tiller` installation modes.
 - The 1.0 `istio-remote` chart used for [multicluster VPN](/docs/setup/kubernetes/install/multicluster/vpn/) and [multicluster split horizon](/docs/examples/multicluster/split-horizon-eds/) remote cluster installation has been consolidated into the Istio chart.
 To generate an equivalent `istio-remote` chart, use the `--set global.istioRemote=true` flag.
 - Addons are no longer exposed via separate load balancers.
-Instead addons are now exposed via the Ingress Gateway.
+Instead addons can now be optionally exposed via the Ingress Gateway.
 To expose an addon via the Ingress Gateway, please follow the [Remotely Accessing Telemetry Addons](/docs/tasks/telemetry/gateways/) guide.
 - The built-in Istio Statsd collector has been removed.
-Istio retains the capability of integrating with your own Statsd collector.
+Istio retains the capability of integrating with your own Statsd collector, using the `--set global.envoyStatsd.enabled=true` flag.
-- Grafana, Prometheus, Kiali, and Jaeger passwords and usernames are now stored in [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) instead of command line configuration options, `values.yaml`, or configmaps for improved security and compliance.
-- Jaeger has replaced Zipkin as the default tracing system.
 - The `ingress` series of options for configuring a Kubernetes Ingress have been removed.
-Kubernetes Ingress is still functional and can be installed by following the [Securing Kubernetes Ingress with Cert-Manager](/docs/examples/advanced-gateways/ingress-certmgr/) guide.
+Kubernetes Ingress is still functional and can be enabled using the `--set global.k8sIngress.enabled=true` flag.
+Check out the [Securing Kubernetes Ingress with Cert-Manager](/docs/examples/advanced-gateways/ingress-certmgr/) for how to secure your Kubernetes ingress resources.

 ## Traffic Management